An entry in the Glossary project

 7. Rhythm of audience.
 Farming the audience’s own rhythms and processing them in real time to create a dynamically responsive structure for the pre-selected content of a film.
 Unsure whether this method would provide the ultimate synergetic cinema experience, or create unwatchably puerile bilge, or possibly just result in unmanageable levels of feedback, Nanneman deliberately made the instructions ambiguous and there is no recorded example its successful utilisation.

 8. Freestyle.
-The ability to go off-grid.
+The ability to go off-grid.2.
+Rhythm of feeling.
+Responding to the emotional pulses.

 No comments: